-The safety and efficacy of Benlysta in children and adolescents (<18 years of age) has not been established.
+The safety and efficacy of Benlysta in children and adolescents aged below 18 years with severe active lupus nephritis have not been established.
 No data are available.

 Method of administration

 Benlysta is administered intravenously by infusion, and must be reconstituted and diluted before administration.
 For instructions on reconstitution, dilution, and storage of the medicinal product before administration, see section 6.6.